jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/Customer-Gateway-Management/Customer-Gateway-Configuration.md

 ![](../../../../../image/Networking/VPN/Operation-Guide/create-cgw.png)

 ##### 2. Modify Customer Gateway
-You can modify the name, description, and public network address of Customer Gateway.</br>
+You can modify the name, description, and public network address of Customer Gateway.<br />
-a) Log in [JD Cloud Customer Gateway Console](https://cns-console.jdcloud.com/host/customerGateway/list);  </br>
+a) Log in [Customer Gateway Console](https://cns-console.jdcloud.com/host/customerGateway/list);  <br />
-b) Select corresponding Customer Gateway and log in the details of Customer Gateway;</br>
+b) Select corresponding Customer Gateway and log in the details of Customer Gateway;<br />
-c) Modification of the name, description and public network address of customer gateway is supported, the restriction on each configuration item is the same as the creation of Customer Gateway, and the public network address can be modified if no VPN Tunnel has been created for the Customer Gateway;</br>
+c) Modification of the name, description and public network address of customer gateway is supported, the restriction on each configuration item is the same as the creation of Customer Gateway, and the public network address can be modified if no VPN Tunnel has been created for the Customer Gateway;<br />
 ![](../../../../../image/Networking/VPN/Operation-Guide/update-cgw.png)

 ##### 3. Delete Customer Gateway
-If you do not need Customer Gateway anymore, you can delete it.</br>
+If you do not need Customer Gateway anymore, you can delete it.<br />
-a) Log in [JD Cloud Customer Gateway Console](https://cns-console.jdcloud.com/host/customerGateway/list);  </br>
+a) Log in [Customer Gateway Console](https://cns-console.jdcloud.com/host/customerGateway/list);  <br />
 b) Select corresponding Customer Gateway and click **Delete** on the operation bar.
-The Customer Gateway without creation of VPN Connection can be deleted;</br>
+The Customer Gateway without creation of VPN Connection can be deleted;<br />
 ![](../../../../../image/Networking/VPN/Operation-Guide/delete-cgw.png)

-For more contents, refer to [VPN Connection Configuration](../Operation-Guide/VPN-Connection-Management/VPN-Connection-Configuration.md).
+For more contents, refer to [VPN Connection Configuration](../../Operation-Guide/VPN-Connection-Management/VPN-Connection-Configuration.md).